Tightness and solidity in fragments of Peano Arithmetic: Solidity below PA: refinements

 is retract-disjoint.
 However, this easily follows from the solidity of $\CT[\PA]$. \end{proof}

 Finally, we define $TD_{n}$ to be

 We observe that the axioms of $\tnd{k}$ can be effectively generated given $k$, so $TD_n$ really is an r.e.~subtheory of $\PA$.
-By repeating the argument from Lemma \ref{lem_noninterpret_PA} (which requires using the obvious variant of Corollary \ref{cor_tn_nonresnintepret_pa} for $\tnd{k}$ instead of $\tn{k}$), we obtain:
+By repeating the argument from the proof of Lemma \ref{lem_noninterpret_PA} (which requires using the obvious variant of Corollary \ref{cor_tn_nonresninterpret_pa} for $\tnd{k}$ instead of $\tn{k}$), we obtain:

 \begin{corollary} The theory $TD_n$ does not interpret $\PA$. \end{corollary}